 For the first few days or weeks after your injury:

 Rest.
-Halt any physical activity that causes you pain and keep your foot immobile whenever possible.
+Stop doing any physical activity that causes pain, and keep your foot immobile whenever possible.

-For the first 24 hours, ice your toe for 20 minutes every hour you're awake.
-Then reduce the frequency to 2 to 3 times a day.
+For the first 24 hours, ice your toe for 20 minutes every hour you are awake, then 2 to 3 times a day.
 Do not apply ice directly to the skin.